Paul Schullery: Impact

 While working at Yellowstone as a historian, Schullery helped to draw attention to the importance of issues involved in the history of the park movement in America, and how they overlapped with what was going on at the time.
 He often spoke about pressing issues that involved Yellowstone and alerted the public.
 His main goals were to write educational stories that would better inform people about the place he loves.
-In fact, one of his books in particular Mark of the Bear was written to support a movement protecting north american bears.
+In fact, one of his books in particular Mark of the Bear was written to support a movement protecting North American bears.
 Not only did his writing help spread knowledge about Yellowstone, but he also contributed many books about fly fishing which were commonly written including in-depth information with regard to the sport.
 He wrote American Fly Fishing: A History which was intended to be a very informative story about the evolution of fly fishing.
 But the story itself actually included information with regard to different aspects of the sport.
 He included the use of certain flies, rods, reels and techniques.
 His writing style was both informative and educational yet fun and enjoyable.
 All in all, his writings about nature and fly fishing helped not only to expand public knowledge on the topics but also to spread the word about the sport and important issues altogether.
-He was definitely an influential person with regard to fly fishing and Yellowstone National Park.
+Schullery has been an influential person with regard to the sport of fly fishing and Yellowstone National Park.